Notoriousmb10/sandhya-fitness/README.md

 3. Make your changes and commit them with clear messages.
 4. Push your changes to your forked repository.
 5. Open a pull request with a description of your changes.

+Note- The design of this project is referred from Youtube

 ## License